google/compare_gan/README.md

 ```

 It will download all the necessary datasets and frozen TF graphs.
 By default it will store them in ``/tmp/datasets``.

+WARNING: by default this script only downloads and installs small datasets - it doesn't download celebaHQ or lsun bedrooms.

+*  **Lsun bedrooms dataset**: If you want to install lsun-bedrooms you need to run t2t-datagen yourself (this dataset will take couple hours to download and unpack).

+*  **CelebaHQ dataset**: currently it is not available in tensor2tensor.
+Please use the [ProgressiveGAN github](https://github.com/tkarras/progressive_growing_of_gans) for instructions on how to prepare it.

 ### Running